Skip to main content

 • A doctor in a hospital system only seeing their own patient data

-Users may want to implement restrictions to data with access filters but still allow specific users (i.e. an admin) to access to see all data for that field.
-In this case, you can set a special value on those particular user's user attribute and add it to the parameter values_for_unfiltered which would not apply the access filter to these users.
-In the example above, all users that have a value of is_admin for the user attribute, Region, would not see any filtered results.
+Users may want to implement restrictions to data with access filters but still allow specific users (i.e. an admin) to access all data for that field.
+In this case, you can set a special value on those particular users' user attribute and add it to the parameter values_for_unfiltered which would not apply the access filter to these users.
+In the following example, all users that have a value of is_admin for the user attribute, Region, would not see any filtered results.

 Users with no value in the associated user_attribute, in this case region = null will error as Omni expects a value for any assigned access_filters.